Abbas357/php-starter-eloquent/Readme.md

     3. Defer, created_at and updated_at columns are also added added
     4. Document and images columns varchar change from 50 to 100 and default to Null
     5. Status changed from 'p' to 'Pending'
+    6. District length change from 3 to 10 and primary key name change from did to id

 [MIT](https://choosealicense.com/licenses/mit/)